rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> fcat.GetEntryDescription(2)
 'C<-C(=O)O>=CC<-O>'

+The fragments are stored as entries in a :api:`rdkit.Chem.rdfragcatalog.FragCatalog`.
 Notice that the entry descriptions include pieces in angular brackets (e.g. between '<' and '>').
 These describe the functional groups attached to the fragment.
 For example, in the above example, the catalog entry 0 corresponds to an ethyl fragment with an alcohol attached to one of the carbons and entry 1 is an ethylene with a carboxylic acid on one carbon.
-Detailed information about the functional groups can be obtained by asking the fragment for the ids of the functional groups it contains and then looking those ids up in the FragCatParams object:
+Detailed information about the functional groups can be obtained by asking the fragment for the ids of the functional groups it contains and then looking those ids up in the :api:`rdkit.Chem.rdfragcatalog.FragCatParams`
+object:

 >>> list(fcat.GetEntryFuncGroupIds(2))
 [34, 1]